Galveston Bay Dolphin Research Program

-We research and monitor the bottlenose dolphins of Galveston Bay, Texas primarily by carrying out monthly boat-based surveys.
-Using dorsal fin photo-identification methods, we are able to learn about individual dolphins.
-Additionally, we conduct exploratory surveys, remote biopsy sampling, and acoustic monitoring.
+We conduct scientific research and monitoring of bottlenose dolphins in Galveston Bay, Texas.
+Using dorsal fin photo-identification methods during monthly boat-based surveys, we are able to learn about individual dolphins.
+Additionally, we conduct exploratory surveys, remote biopsy sampling, and acoustic monitoring to increase understanding of this population.

 The core field program activity of the GDRP is monthly standardized boat-based surveys in upper Galveston Bay.
 Taking 2-3 days, the team surveys the entire primary study area to record dolphin sightings and environmental conditions.
 Observers take photographs of dolphins’ dorsal fins that facilitate individual identification.
 These data are analyzed to answer a variety of questions, including those pertaining to distribution, habitat use, demographics and skin lesions.
 The team also conducts opportunistic and exploratory surveys outside the primary study area.